OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 urlFragment: officedev-microsoft-teams-samples-bot-ai-virtual-assistant-nodejs
 ---

-# Echo Bot
+# Echo Skill Bot

-This simple echo bot repeats the exact message sent by the user, showcasing basic message handling in both personal and Teams scopes.
+This simple echo skill bot repeats the exact message sent by the user, showcasing basic message handling in both personal and Teams scopes.
+**Note: This skill bot is going to be called from the main Virtual Assistant bot (Root Bot) and it will echo back the same message sent by the user.**

 ## Included Features
 * Bots